pascal-p/PA_PML/pa_pml.md

 ---  ---------  ----------  ------------  ----------  ------------  ----------  ---------
 2    LDA         0.7037169     0.6250863   0.6973662     0.6172881   0.3026338       6.59

+Remark:

-Remark: Here we can see a definitive improvement of the performance of LDA over the previous attempt with CART.
+- here we can see a definitive improvement of the performance of LDA over the previous attempt with CART.

 ### SVM model